matthiasgeihs/fhe_string/README.md

 cargo test --release -- --test-threads=1 -Z unstable-options --report-time
 ```

-The following commands are for generating docs and running doc tests.
+The following commands can be used for generating docs and for running doc tests.
 ```bash
 # generate docs
 cargo doc --no-deps --open